 - At least seven of the chemical engineering courses must be numbered 8000 or higher

 - A maximum of two approved courses outside of chemical engineering may be taken as electives

-The program consists of at least 30 credits of course work (10 courses), of which a maximum of six credits may be replaced by an independent study project.
-This project, if elected, will be guided by a member of the department faculty.
-The type of project (e.g., experimental research, process design, theoretical analysis, literature survey) will be based on the student's interests and the recommendations of the department's graduate committee.
-All topics for independent study are subject to review and approval by the department's graduate committee.
-The student must prepare a formal written report covering the independent study.
-Full-time students receiving financial aid will be required to carry out an independent study project for six credits and prepare a thesis.
+A maximum of six credits may be replaced by an independent study project, which, if elected, will be guided by a member of the department faculty.
+Projects may take the form of experimental research, process design, theoretical analysis or a literature survey, and the selected topic is subject to review and approval by the department's graduate committee.
+Full-time students receiving financial aid are required to complete the six credit research project and prepare a thesis.